 But I don’t always draw from real life.
 Sometimes I get inspired by other books I’ve read or a movie I’ve seen, a dream and I one time I even got inspired by a story from CSI.
 A girl overheard a murder in a hotel room.
-I only seen about the first five minutes of the episode but that was enough to give me a great idea for a new story about a FBI agent investigating a string of high profile murders and a witness he wants to protect by not letting anyone know she seen anything in the first place.
+I only saw about the first five minutes of the episode but that was enough to give me a great idea for a new story about an FBI agent investigating a string of high-profile murders and a witness he wants to protect by not letting anyone know she saw anything in the first place.

 When I do think of a new story idea what I do is type up everything I can think of about the story idea, the world, the characters, whatever comes to mind.
 I then save the document and file it away and then when I have more time or something else about the story comes to me, I open it back up and start writing away.

 When I’m really ready to commit to a particular story I’ll think about it before I lay down.
 I’ll picture the whole story in my head, from scene to scene.
 Then when I have a scene that works, I’ll write down the details of what I’ve already played out in mind head.